-SchoolTutoring Academy’s tutoring programs for Logan students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Logan, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Logan-Hocking School District is responsible for providing educational programming to children in kindergarten through the twelfth grade.
 The primary mission of the district is to prepare students that have the skills and knowledge they need to be successful in college and career.
 Curricular experiences are developed with modern needs in mind.
 Students are challenged to master the use of technology, develop strong communication skills, and acquire the ability to work collaboratively with diverse groups of people.
 Each of these skills is essential for success in our highly interconnected world.
 Additionally, Logan-Hocking School District seeks to promote academic success by offering a wide variety of support services for students of all ability levels.

 We currently cover the following Logan-area school district: Logan-Hocking School District.

 Educating Our Parents: Understanding the Logan District Curriculum

 Logan’s high school world languages curriculum focuses on facilitating the development of advanced second-language skills.
 Students engage in a variety of exercises that help them further their knowledge and understanding of another language.
 To promote speaking and listening skills, students take part in exercises in which they must carry on complex conversations with another learner.
 Students also take part in small and large group discussions that require a different skill set for participating effectively in conversation.
 Reading skills are improved through the exploration of informational and literary texts written in the language of study.